DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-07-03-sixth-post.md

 Rule No. 2: Always Follow Rule 1.<br/>
   -Warren Buffet</i></b></p>

-<p style="font-family:Times;font-size:110%;text-align:justify">The aspect of money managing is being imparted to the man from the very early ages of his life.
+<p style="font-family:Times;font-size:110%;text-align:justify">The aspect of money managing is being imparted to the man from the very early ages of their life.
 There exist several methods and techniques to achieve this goal.
 Over the period of time with the upsurge in technological advancements, the aforementioned methods have evolved from bookkeeping to complex banking services and share markets.
 The needs of a common man still vary from day to day, where he keeps searching for simpler methods to manage his money effectively.
 Here we strive in providing one such solution and at the same time learn the core technology which offers this solution and ultimately helping the common man follow Buffet’s rule 1. </p>

 ### Highlights

 ### Functional Requirements

 <ul>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify">Easy to and fro Navigation between interfaces.</p></li>
+  <li><p style="font-family:Times;font-size:110%;text-align:justify">Easy to and fro navigation between interfaces.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">Simple and few clicks to store/record the transaction.</p></li>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify">Authentication based on Users interest i.e., whether to enable or disable PIN.</p></li>
+  <li><p style="font-family:Times;font-size:110%;text-align:justify">Authentication based on users interest i.e., whether to enable or disable PIN.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">View summary of the all the transactions recorded.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">Transaction Management i.e., Add or Delete transaction of user’s choice.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">Graphical representation of the transactions based on user’s wish.</p></li>
-  <li><p style="font-family:Times;font-size:110%;text-align:justify">Maximum Budget can be set for categories to restrict over usage.</p></li>
+  <li><p style="font-family:Times;font-size:110%;text-align:justify">Maximum budget can be set for categories to restrict over usage.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">Push notifications to alert user, over high/extra expenditure of money in that category.</p></li>
   <li><p style="font-family:Times;font-size:110%;text-align:justify">E-mail summary of transactions.</p></li></ul>